brotatotes/bht-automation/bht gen 3/Colossians/Chapter 3/Colossians 3 6 bht.md

 ### John Calvin:
-1. "He warns the Colossians, then, either of the ordinary judgments of God, which are seen daily, or of the vengeance which he has once denounced upon the wicked, and which impends over them, but will not be manifested until the last day."
+1. "God would rather that we should see his wrath upon the reprobate, than feel it in ourselves."
-2. "For God would rather that we should see his wrath upon the reprobate, than feel it in ourselves."
+2. "Let us dread the threatenings of wrath and destruction in such a manner, that those things which are suitable for the reprobate, may serve as a lesson to us."
-3. "In short, whenever God threatens, he shews, as it were, indirectly the punishment, that, beholding it in the reprobate, we may be deterred from sinning."
+3. "Whenever God threatens, he shows, as it were, indirectly the punishment, that, beholding it in the reprobate, we may be deterred from sinning."

 ### Philip Schaff:
-1. "The wrath of God cometh, etc."
+1. "For which things’ sake; ‘on account of which sins;’ the wrath of God cometh, etc."
-2. "If omitted, the verse should read in English: 'cometh the wrath of God.'"
+2. "If omitted, the verse should read in English: ‘cometh the wrath of God.’"
-3. "The full manifestation will be at the day of judgment."
+3. "The full manifestation will be at the day of judgment, but present punishment is not necessarily excluded."

 ### Archibald T. Robertson:
 1. "Paul does not regard these sins of the flesh as matters of indifference, far otherwise."